aria-ml/dataeval/docs/source/reference/glossary.md

     - FN = {term}`False Negative Rate (FN)`

 Feasibility
-    Feasibility is a measure of whether the available data (both quantity and quality) can be used to satisfy the necessary performance characteristics of the {term}`machine learing<Machine Learning (ML)>` model.
+    Feasibility is a measure of whether the available data (both quantity and quality) can be used to satisfy the necessary performance characteristics of the {term}`machine learning<Machine Learning (ML)>` model.

 Fully-Connected Layer
     Layer in a {term}`neural network<Neural Network>`.
 Every node in the layer is connected to every node in the previous layer.
 It performs the task of classification by creating probabilities that input data contains the features filtered for by the neural network.